jgaines/bin/.github/CONTRIBUTING.md

 # Contributing Guidelines

-This document outlines best practices for managing scripts and tools in this repository, particularly when working with AI assistants like GitHub Copilot.
+This document outlines best practices for managing scripts and tools in this repository when working with AI assistants like GitHub Copilot.

 ## File Creation Rules